With all the data that you collect, much of it is not usable. And cleaning it can be a hectic task.

 We are going to scrape a website in this section.
 We are going to download HTML code from the target website and then parse data out of it completely using Regex.

-For this example, I am going to use this website.
+For the sake of this tutorial, I am going to use this website.
 We will use two third-party libraries of Python to execute this task.

 What are we going to scrape?